adampaseltiner/stock-analysis/README.md

   ![Slow_Code_2017](https://user-images.githubusercontent.com/82347825/116831861-e8cedf00-ab7f-11eb-830a-a8b1bb76a524.png)
   ![Slow_Code_2018](https://user-images.githubusercontent.com/82347825/116831863-ec626600-ab7f-11eb-8d94-bd80ac23cf53.png)

-  However, once we had accomplished that goal, our challenge was to refactor the code to run even more efficiently than the results of our previous code.
+  However, once we had accomplished that goal our challenge was to refactor the code to produce results even more quickly and efficiently than with our previous code.

 ---